FRC1257/robotics-training/docs/frc/4-Autonomous/README.md

-# Autonomous
+# Autonomous {docsify-ignore-all}

 ## Goals

-- Know the principles behind autonomous
+- Learn the principles behind autonomous
 - Learn more about commands and robot trajectory
 - Learn how to use Shuffleboard to organize auto routines